-Causes of atrial tachycardia including chronic hypertension, congestive heart failure, valvular heart disease and simply aging of the heart.
+Causes of atrial tachycardia include chronic hypertension, congestive heart failure, valvular heart disease and, simply, aging of the heart.
 Brief atrial tachycardia is seen very commonly on ambulatory ECG monitoring in the elderly and is frequently asymptomatic.

 Symptoms of atrial tachycardia depend on the ventricular rate and the duration of the tachycardia.
 The symptoms include palpitations from the rapid heart rate.
 If hypotension ensues, dizziness and weakness can occur.
 The shortened diastolic filling time during tachycardic states can lead to decreased cardiac output and symptoms of congestive heart failure.

-Atrial tachycardia is best treated with AV blocking medications such as beta-blockers or non-dihydropyridine calcium channel blockers.
-Adenosine can at times terminate the rhythm, however not always.
+Atrial tachycardia is best treated with AV blocking medications, such as beta-blockers or non-dihydropyridine calcium channel blockers.
+Adenosine can, at times, terminate the rhythm, but not always.
 Ablation of atrial tachycardia is also an option, especially when medical therapy fails.